MaosenPeng1/PSLB-Deep-Learning/README.md

 2. Bash Files Generation and Execution
 Generate bash files for different analytical methods using the following Python scripts:
 - Logistic and CBPS Method: `parallel_logistic_cbps_lsf_generation.py`
-  - Requirements: 40 cores for parallel processes.
+  - Requirements: 40 cores for parallel processes and total 200 GB memory.
 - LBC-Net Method: `PSLB_lsf_generation.py`
-  - Requirements: At least 2GB memory, 100 CPUs with 1 core, and 2 hours of wall-time; CPUs suffice for execution, although GPU nodes can be utilized if available.
+  - Requirements: At least 2GB memory, 100 CPUs with 1 core, and 2 hours of wall-time; CPUs suffice for execution, although GPU nodes can be utilized if available (available gpu resources in our study is `cuda10.0/toolkit/10.0.130`).
 - BCE Method: `BCE_lsf_generation.py`
   - Requirements: Similar to LBC-Net method.
 - Learning Rate Optimization: `Learning_rate_lsf_generation.py`